encointer/book/src/economics-demurrage.md

 ## Comparison

-Demurrage is mainly known as a means to increase money velocity and known [local currencies](economics-local-currencies.md) have chosen demurrage to be in the range of 2-8% per year.
+Demurrage is mainly known as a means to increase money velocity.
+Known [local currencies](economics-local-currencies.md) have chosen demurrage to be in the range of 2-8% per year.

-Due to technical limitations (paying for demurrage by sticking stamps on paper bills in the case of Chiemgauer), demurrage is often charged linearly, like 2% of the face value per quarter (see Chiemgauer).
+Due to technical limitations, demurrage is often charged linearly, like 2% of the face value per quarter as in the case Chiemgauer, where demurrage is applied by stamping paper bills.
 Encointer has more technical freedom and charges *compound* demurrage, as a percentage of its current value.
 The difference between linear and compound demurrage becomes clear after 50 quarters: Your 100 Chiemgauer have cost 100€ in demurrage fees.
 With compound demurrage, your 100 Chiemgauer would still be worth

 100€ * (1-0.02)^50 = 36.42€